Gut Health: A Naturopathic Approach

 Gut-Brain Axis: The Mind-Gut Connection

 The gut-brain axis refers to the complex interaction between the gut’s enteric nervous system and the brain’s central nervous system.
-The enteric nervous system—often called the second brain and the central nervous system—including the brain and spinal cord, communicate via the vagus nerve and other pathways.This bidirectional communication plays a vital part in supporting emotional balance, cognitive function, and overall mental health.
+The enteric nervous system—a neuronal network in the lining of the gastrointestinal tract—and the central nervous system—including the brain and spinal cord, communicate via the vagus nerve and other pathways.
+This bidirectional communication is important for emotional balance, cognitive function, and overall mental health.

 Disturbances in the gut microbiome—such as microbial imbalances (dysbiosis) or increased intestinal permeability (commonly known as leaky gut)—can disrupt this harmony, potentially leading to mood disorders and cognitive challenges.